www.kevinrdshepherd.info

 The Foundation staff attempted without success to place a legal interdict upon her book, maintaining that chapter 14 was defamatory.
 A very different interpretation has been expressed elsewhere.
 The relevant chapter is indeed critical, but stays within bounds.
 The author there relates her valid disagreement with Craig Gibsone over Grof therapy, touches upon various questionable features of attitude and practice within the community, and details the aggressive tactics of Eric Franciscus and his unpredictable accomplice Loren Stewart.

 Subsequent events confirmed that her complaints and observations were justified.
-Her book was angrily suppressed within the Foundation, and the Foundation Trustee Alex Walker erroneously denied in the local press that she had ever been a member.
+Her book was angrily suppressed within the Foundation.
+The Foundation Trustee Alex Walker erroneously denied in the local press that she had ever been a member.
 Kate Thomas was nevertheless conciliatory, accepting Open Community membership in July 1993, though the general situation imposed by the staff was abortive (Castro, Hypocrisy and Dissent, pp. 112-114).
 Only six months later, the conspiring Director [Judy Buhler-McAllister] capriciously terminated her Open Community affiliation.
-The only role subsequently permitted her on Foundation premises was that of a toilet and sink cleaner.
+The only role permitted her on Foundation premises was that of a toilet and sink cleaner.
 She had to live with continual stigma and ostracism.
 This despite the fact that she was a close neighbour and resident of Forres.

 All such events were concealed by the “spiritual community” image of the deceptive organisation, who were intent upon gaining UN sanction and the advantages conferred.
 To such an extent indeed that they also concealed their dire economic problems incurred through mismanagement.
 The existing management team were obliged to resign in covert disgrace, at the time when NGO status was secured in 1997.

-3.13 UNESCO and the DPI
+13. UNESCO and the DPI

 The response recently sent to you by UNESCO is significant.
-It is obvious that UNESCO wish to steer clear of the Findhorn Foundation problem, and their explicit disavowal of a connection implies that the Foundation should not be able to claim the auspices of UNESCO, as they have been known to do in the past.
+It is obvious that UNESCO wish to steer clear of the Findhorn Foundation problem.
+Their explicit disavowal of a connection implies that the Foundation should not be able to claim the auspices of UNESCO, as they have been known to do in the past.
 However, for the terse UNESCO reply to yourself to make any lasting sense, that bureaucracy will have to omit glorifying references to the Findhorn Foundation from their website.
 Observers believe that the overall response of UNESCO has been deficient, and one meriting a separate investigation.

 Winifred Ewing MSP

-3.14 The Chairman of FAIR
+14. The Chairman of FAIR

 The Jespersen epistle refers to the “many public officials and bodies” involved in correspondence which is largely misattributed to my mother.
 “Others may have chosen not to respond.”
 That remark implies failure for the largely misattributed correspondence, but more accurately indicates the facile manner in which the Foundation hierarchy conceive of events with which they are unfamiliar.